Cost Accounting Standards

 Cost Accounting Standards (CAS)

 In 1994, the Cost Accounting Standard Board (CASB) established CAS.
-CAS was extended to grants and cooperative agreements in Circular A-21 (or 2 CFR Part 220) in 1996.
+CAS was extended in 1996 to by the federal governmen to cover federal awards.

 CAS 501: Consistency in Estimating, Accumulating and Reporting Costs by Educational Institutions

 • An educational institution's practices used in estimating costs (proposal budgets) shall be consistent with the educational institution's cost accounting practices used to accumulate and report costs (award expenditures).
 This standard applies to costs charged to the award as well as cost sharing (costs that are contributed).

 CAS 502: Consistency in Allocating Costs Incurred for the Same Purpose by Educational Institutions

 • All costs incurred for the same purpose, in like circumstances, are either direct costs or facilities & administrative costs.

 • Unallowable costs shall be identified and excluded from any billing, claim, application, or proposal applicable to a Sponsored Agreement.

 CAS 506: Consistency in Using the Same Accounting Period for Purposes of Estimating, Accumulating and Reporting Costs.

 • Educational institutions shall use their fiscal year as their cost accounting period.